What is Sleep Apnea?

 - Frequent Nighttime Trips to the Bathroom: Needing to pee often during the night?
 Your sleep apnea might be to blame for messing with your sleep cycle.

-Treat Sleep Apnea in Austin and Avoid These Unintended Consequences
+Treat Sleep Apnea and Avoid These Unintended Consequences

 If your sleep apnea is mild or moderate, you might be tempted to deal with the symptoms and forgo treatment.
-But sleep apnea is a dangerous condition, and not seeking treatment or failing to adhere to treatment has severe consequences.
+But sleep apnea is a dangerous condition, and not seeking, or failing to adhere to treatment has severe consequences.

 Even though you’re sleeping, your brain and body have important work to do.
 Each stage of sleep is important, and sleep apnea doesn’t allow you to spend long enough in each stage of sleep.
 While sleep is still somewhat mysterious to doctors and researchers, it’s agreed upon that without it, your body can’t produce needed hormones, release proteins, repair cells, and clear toxic chemicals from your brain.
 For these reasons and more, the following dangers are associated with sleep apnea: